XKirby/homebrew/other.md

 layout: default
 title: Other
 permalink: /other
-nav_order: 11
+nav_order: 10
 has_children: true
 ---

-# Other Homebrew Mechanics and Rules
+# Other Homebrew Things
 {: .no_toc }